 Can Conditional Resident Divorce, Remarry, Then Get Green Card Based on New Marriage?

-That leads some immigrants to ask: "Because I am still in conditional resident status, could I simply remarry, then apply for a new conditional green card based on my new marriage, even before my current status expires?"
+That leads some immigrants to ask: "Because I am still in conditional resident status, could I simply remarry, then apply for a new conditional green card based on my new marriage, before my current status expires?"

-In brief, you would probably need to first lose your current conditional resident status before being allowed to apply for a new one.
+You (the foreign national) would probably need to first lose your current conditional resident status before being allowed to apply for a new one.
 The least confusing way to do this would be to wait until the day after the expiration of your current immigration status without filing your I-751 Petition to Remove Conditions on Residence.
-At that point, it would make a bit more sense for you and your new U.S. spouse to submit a new marriage-based petition (USCIS Form I-130, Petition for Alien Relative) and green card application package.
+You will automatically lose lawful immigration status and be in the United States illegally, though U.S. immigration authorities are not likely to follow up or arrest you anytime soon.

-In the alternative, you might consider submitting an early I-751, with a waiver request that would allow you to file the petition by yourself based on your divorce.
-(I-751 waiver petitioners do not need to wait for the expiration of their conditional resident status: they can file their petition at any time.)
 This process would be cheaper and would give you an opportunity to obtain a permanent resident card without having to go through yet another period of conditional resident status.

-Still, in such a situation, your immigration judge would normally give you as much time as is required for U.S. Citizenship and Immigration Services (USCIS) to process the I-130.
+Still, in such a situation, the immigration judge would normally give you as much time as is required for USCIS to process the I-130.
 If the petition is approved, the immigration judge would then decide whether to approve your green-card application.
 If the petition is denied and the judge refuses to extend you more time to process a new I-130, you might consider requesting voluntary departure, so as to preserve your ability to file your green-card application at an overseas consulate without penalty.

 Getting Legal Help